How much does a sitting tenant devalue a property

 The new bill also proposes setting up a new national landlord register.
 This will enable tenants to look at relevant information on landlords in an online portal.

-If you plan on selling with tenants in situ, the Renters Reform Bill has got rid of section 21 notices and strengthened grounds for possession under section 8.
+If you plan on selling a house with a sitting tenant, the Renters Rights Bill has got rid of section 21 notices and strengthened grounds for possession under section 8.
 You have a few options on how you can go about selling a tenanted property:

 Give your tenants 2 months’ notice